 Thank you for your interest in renewing or applying for a Philippine passport.
 We are pleased to send you answers to frequently asked questions on passport applications:

-Can I apply for a Philippine passport in other cities in Germany?
+Where can I apply for a Philippine passport in Germany?

-No. You can apply for a passport only in Berlin.
-Another option will be to avail of the mobile outreach services conducted in specific cities of Germany.
-You can renew your passports in these places on these special days.
+You can apply for a Philippine passport either at the Philippine Embassy in Berlin or at the Philippine Consulate General in Frankfurt.
+Another option will be to avail of the mobile outreach services conducted occasionally in specific cities of Germany.

 Can I apply for a passport in Brussels or The Hague?

 Yes, if you live in Germany near the border to Belgium or to The Netherlands.
 Please just contact the Philippine Embassies in Brussels or The Hague beforehand.
 If you live near Switzerland or Austria, you can also apply for a passport in the Philippine Embassies in Berne or Vienna.